School Parliament

 Horsforth School feels passionately about ensuring our students have a voice; and, importantly ensuring that it is heard.
 This is why we have a democratic Student Parliament which allows our students to influence school life and also learn and understand about British Politics and the British Values for which it is built upon.

-Horsforth Ministers of Parliament meet each half term to discuss issues from their constituency.
+Ministers meet each half term to discuss issues linked to their area of focus.
 Different staff members attend these meetings over the academic year to offer support and guidance to the Parliament.
-This information is fed-back to the lead Parliament, who discusses and plans appropriate strategies to support our student voice and liaises closely with the senior leaders of the school.
+This information is fedback to the lead Parliament, who discusses and plans appropriate strategies to support our student voice and liaises closely with the senior leaders of the school.

 Horsforth School is intent on giving opportunity and achievement to all and through the School Parliament we are ensuring that every student has a voice.